ccdc-opensource/science-paper-rf-machine-learned-scoring-2022/README.md

 ## Scoring in MOE.

-Score an MDB of ligand poses for the active protein.
+Score an MDB of ligand poses for the active protein
 ---